boot2podman/boot2podman.github.io/_posts/2020-07-22-machine-replacement.md

 > Warning: The docker group grants privileges equivalent to the root user.

-It is also possible to run rootless containers, that is not the topic here.
+It is also possible to run rootless containers, but that is not the topic here.

 We assume that the user is already part of the sudoers without a password.